-Mecha/Orga is the project and recording name of Greek sound artist Yiorgis Sakellariou.
+Mecha/Orga is the project and recording name of Greek composer Yiorgis Sakellariou.
 Since 2003, he has been active internationally being responsible for solo albums, having composed music for short films and theatrical performances, leading workshops and ceaselessly performing his music around the globe.

 Yiorgis Sakellariou is a member of the Athenian Contemporary Music Research Centre and the Hellenic Electroacoustic Music Composers Association.
 Since 2004 he has curated the label Echomusic

 – The spectator is immersed in some sort of a place or state where his threshold of awareness becomes more sensible and acute: the listener’s hearing is induced to a very responsive level where both the universal and the particular can occur simultaneously